norc-heal/heal-data-pkg-guide/docs/index.md

 <div markdown="1" style="background-color:rgba(0, 0, 0, 0.0470588); text-align:left; vertical-align: top; padding:10px 10px; margin-bottom: 10px;">

-The material in this guide is organized into three main sections.
+The material in this guide is organized into four main sections.

 The first section provides
 [a general overview](overview/what) of data packages, including what they are,